Wunchia/OJ_practice/README.md

 # OJ_practice
-This repository serves as a record of my practice for OJs
+This repository serves as a record of my practice for OJ problems.